gopiashokan/AI-Powered-Resume-Analyzer-and-LinkedIn-Scraper-with-Selenium/README.md

-# Resume Analyzer Artificial Intelligence
+# AI-Powered Resume Analyzer and LinkedIn Scraper with Selenium

 **Introduction**